 What is a Balanced Fund?

 Choosing the right investment strategy is about finding balance: usually, the balance between risk and reward.
 No matter what you invest in, these two factors always swing in tandem with one another.
-The more risk you burden, the greater the reward and vice versa.
+The more risk you burden on average, the greater the reward and vice versa.
 For many investors, there’s a happy medium right in the middle.
 It usually takes the form of a balanced fund.

 These funds exist at the intersection of risk and reward.
 They offer equal parts of both, usually catering to investors who want a hands-off solution to investing.
 And these funds are often market-beating and offer some variability in terms of portfolio composition.
 Yet, they’re unlikely to generate explosive growth like more aggressive portfolios might.